eth-infinitism/trampoline/README.md

 <img src="src/assets/img/icon-128.png" width="64"/>

-This is an example project made on the [Trampoline project](https://github.com/plusminushalf/trampoline).
 Trampoline is a chrome extension boilerplate code to showcase your own Smart Contract Wallets with React 18 and Webpack 5 support.

 ## Installation and Running